Upper Great Lakes severe weather outbreak of August 23, 1998: Meteorological synopsis

-At around 1:30 CDT (18:30 UTC) the atmospheric conditions over Central Wisconsin continued to deteriorate as the CAPE in the region approached 4300 j/kg.
+At around 1:30 pm CDT (18:30 UTC) the atmospheric conditions over Central Wisconsin continued to deteriorate as the CAPE in the region approached 4300 J/kg.
 Average Temperatures in the region had increased to around 80 F and dew points had risen as well.
-By 1:45 CDT (18:45 UTC) cumulus clouds over Central Wisconsin were showing substantial vertical development, and not soon after thunderstorms began developing rapidly across Wisconsin quickly picking up supercell characteristics.
-At 2:57 CDT (19:57 UTC) a Severe Thunderstorm Warning was issued for one of the developing storms, and at the same time a WSR-88D doppler radar in Green Bay had detected a mesocyclone with the growing storm.
+By 1:45 pm CDT (18:45 UTC) cumulus clouds over Central Wisconsin were showing substantial vertical development, and not soon after thunderstorms began forming rapidly across Wisconsin, quickly developing supercell characteristics.
+At 2:57 pm CDT (19:57 UTC) a Severe Thunderstorm Warning was issued for one of the developing storms, and at the same time a WSR-88D Doppler radar in Green Bay had detected a mesocyclone with the growing storm.

-By 4:00 CDT (21:00 UTC) the Green bay radar was picking up two well-developed supercells heading towards the Fox Cities, at the same time a meso-scale boundary began developing over Northeast Wisconsin.
-The new development happened at the intersections of Forest County, Marinette County, and Oconto County and would eventually grow into the Door County Supercell.
-The two Fox City storms caused devastating hail and wind damage especially to Appleton.
+By 4:00 pm CDT (21:00 UTC), the Green Bay radar was picking up two well-developed supercells heading towards the Fox Cities.
+At the same time, a mesoscale boundary began developing over Northeast Wisconsin.
+The new development happened at the intersections of Forest, Marinette, and Oconto Counties, eventually growing into the Door County supercell.
+The two Fox City storms caused devastating hail and wind damage, especially to Appleton.
 A brief tornado touched down with the Fox Cities storm system near Menasha.
-The Northern cell continued to develop during this time period but at a much slower rate than the Southern storms.
+The northern cell continued to develop during this time, but at a much slower rate than the southern storms.
 This was likely because the mesoscale convergence along the boundary had failed to break the cap.

-Just before 5:00 CDT (22:00 UTC) the Vertically integrated liquid (VIL) of the northern storm rapidly exceeded those of the southern storms, and it suddenly made an abrupt right turn.
-This prompted a Severe Thunderstorm Warning to be issued for Marinette county.
-By 5:30 CDT (22:30 UTC) the southern storms had weakened to a point where they were no longer a major severe threat.
+Just before 5:00 pm CDT (22:00 UTC) the vertically integrated liquid (VIL) of the northern storm rapidly exceeded those of the southern storms, and it suddenly made an abrupt right turn.
+This prompted a Severe Thunderstorm Warning to be issued for Marinette County.
+By 5:30 pm CDT (22:30 UTC) the southern storms had weakened to a point where they were no longer a major severe threat.
 The northern storm however continued to intensify, and began to develop a moderate mid level rotation.